15 Interesting Ways to Say You’re Welcome in Spanish

 - Carlos: Don’t mention it, María! – ¡No es nada, María!

 Nope, this isn’t a typo.
-Yes, another way to say you’re welcome in Spanish is to just say the words twice in a row: nada nada.
-(This is more of a spoken expression than a written one, so it’s hard for us to even say if there ought to be a comma in between the two!)
+Yes, another way to say you’re welcome in Spanish is to just say the words twice in a row: nada, nada.
+It’s worth noting that this is more of a spoken expression than a written one.)

 Spanish speakers double the nadas to reinforce that it really wasn’t a bother to do whatever they’re being thanked for.
 English equivalents could be really, it was nothing or you don’t need to thank me for that.